kond3/PortSwigger_Academy_Bash/Authentication/2FA_bypass_using_a_brute-force_attack/readme.md

   ./otp2_bf.sh "0a6b0066040558299fa58a0f00cb007f"
   ```
 - When the script prompts for a successful 302 redirect response, go to Burp, find that response, `Right-click` and select `Show response in browser`.

+## Note
+This script may not work on the first try, this is because to get a valid csrf token you have to repeat the credential login process each time, and a new OTP code is generated each time.
+For this reason, and because the OTP code was usually among them, it was preferred to "bet" on the first 3000 numbers and not iterate up to 9999.

+Don't give up and keep on trying!